 Registration with CIMA

-Once the Transition Period has passed, newly established Private Funds will be required to submit an application to register with CIMA within 21 days after it accepts capital commitments from investors.
-We expect that registration applications may be submitted online via the well established registration portal which CIMA developed for mutual funds.
+Under the Law, newly established Private Funds will be required to submit an application to register with CIMA within 21 days after it accepts capital commitments from investors and in any event, may not accept capital contributions from investors until the Private Fund is registered by CIMA.

 After the Transition Period, a Private Fund may not accept capital contributions from investors until it is registered by CIMA.